vohi/minicoin/minicoin/README.md

 the logic.

 Machines are defined in the `machines` section of the `minicoin.yml` file.
-The default `minicoin.yml` file is loaded first; a `minicoin.yml` file in `~/minicoin` will be loaded if present, and can add additional boxes, or override settings from boxes in the default file.
+The default `minicoin.yml` file is loaded first.
+A user-specific `minicoin.yml` file in `~/minicoin` will be loaded if present, and a project specific file in `$PWD/.minicoin/minicoin.yml` will be loaded last.
+Those user- and project- specific files and can add additional boxes, and extend or override settings from boxes in the default file.

 ## Machine definition